Lambert & Butler: History

+It currently holds 11% of the UK cigarette market and is the second-most popular brand.

 Products

 Lambert & Butler cigarettes are sold in silver full strength, silver superkings, gold (formerly lights) and menthol.
 "Glide Tec" Packs are also now for sale and fast becoming the standard pack for this brand.
 These packs have a small window on the front of the pack which allows the user to slide up the inner pack with their thumb.
 This lifts the lid of the outer pack, and the inner pack containing the cigarettes slides out to reveal the cigarettes.
 Glide Tec packs are available in the silver, gold and menthol king size variants.
 In 2002, following a European Union ban on descriptive labels on tobacco, Lambert & Butler renamed its Lights band to Gold and its Ultra Lights to Blue.

 In April 2012, Lambert & Butler Fresh Burst and Lambert & Butler Profile were added to the range.
 Lambert and Butler Fresh Burst cigarettes contain a capsule within the filter-tip, which when squeezed, pops and mentholates the cigarette.
 Lambert and Butler Profile Cigarettes are thinner in diameter, targeted at the busy smoker, who desires a cigarette which provides the same nicotine level as a standard size cigarette but in a smaller package, making the cigarette quicker to smoke.
 Fresh Burst and Profile are available in price marked or standard 20 packs.

 In February 2014, Imperial Tobacco announced they would expand their Lambert & Butler range with a new variant called L&B Blue.
 It would be available from the 3rd of March 2014 onwards.

 In May 2015, a survey concluded that Lambert & Butler Kingsize was the most popular variant in the range in 2013 and 2014, followed by Lambert & Butler Gold, Lambert & Butler Menthol and Lamber & Butler White.

 In May 2020, Lambert & Butler Menthol, Lambert & Butler Crushball and Lambert & Butler Ice Burst were banned due to menthol cigarettes becoming outlawed across Europe, including the United Kingdom.